nixn/pdns-etcd3/doc/ETCD-structure.md

 There is no serial field, because the program takes the cluster revision as serial.
 This way the operator does not have to increase it manually each time he/she changes DNS data.

+Options:
+* `no-aa` or `not-authoritative`: boolean
+    * don't set the AA-bit for this zone, when set to true
+    * not yet implemented
+* `zone-append-domain`: domain name
+    * when performing zone append checks, take this value (domain) instead of the FQDN
+    * undergoes itself a zone append check with the parent zone (if not ending with a `.`)
+    * this option can be applied to any QTYPE with a domain name in its value, but is mostly useful here
+        * currently `NS`, `PTR`, `CNAME`, `DNAME`, `MX` and `SRV`

 #### `NS`
 * `hostname`: domain name

 #### `A`
 * `ip`: IPv4 address

+Options:
+* `ip-prefix`: IPv4 address
+    * prefix octets are used in the front, value octets are used at the back, middle is padded with zeroes up to the total length of 4 octets (prefix + middle + value)

 #### `AAAA`
 * `ip`: IPv6 address

+Options:
+* `ip-prefix`: IPv6 address
+    * prefix octets are used in the front, value octets are used at the back, middle is padded with zeroes up to the total length of 16 octets (prefix + middle + value)

 #### `PTR`
 * `hostname`: domain name